Mucous membrane pemphigoid: Signs and symptoms

 The autoimmune reaction most commonly affects the oral mucosa in the mouth, causing lesions in the gums (gingiva), known as desquamative gingivitis.
 More severe cases can also affect areas of mucous membrane elsewhere in the body, such as the sinuses, genitals, anus, and cornea.
 When the cornea of the eye is affected, repeated scarring may result in blindness.

 Brunsting–Perry cicatricial pemphigoid is a rare variant of mucous membrane pemphigoid involving the scalp and the neck without mucosal involvement.
 It is proposed by some authors that this be called a variant of epidermolysis bullosa acquisita.

 Nikolsky's sign (gentle lateral pressure) on unaffected mucosa or skin raises a bulla.
 If no lesions are present on examination it may be useful way of demonstrating reduced epithelial adhesion.
 In contrast, in Pemphigus, the epithelium tends to disintegrate rather than form a bulla.

 Nikolsky's sign is present in pemphigus and mucous membrane pemphigoid, but not in bullous pemphigoid.

 Pathophysiology

 In mucous membrane pemphigoid, the autoimmune reaction occurs in the skin, specifically at the level of the basement membrane, which connects the lower skin layer (dermis) to the upper skin layer (epidermis) and keeps it attached to the body.

 When the condition is active, the basement membrane is dissolved by the antibodies produced, and areas of skin lift away at the base, causing hard blisters which scar if they burst.
 In other words, this is a desquamating/blistering disease in which the epithelium "unzips" from the underlying connective tissue, allowing fluid to gather that subsequently manifest as bullae, or blisters.

+Various forms of MMP have been described with the most common being, classic/oral MMP where antibodies attack the C-Terminus of BPAG-2 (BP180).
+In the ocular form, the antigen identified is the β4 subuniti of α6β4 integrin.
+One other notable form is the anti-epillegrin form of MMP, where the target antigen is Laminin 332.